-Spain is typically associated with Christianity, especially since the vast majority of the population consider themselves Catholic.
-Prior to its establishment as a Christian country, however, Spain was actually under Muslim rule for several centuries — from 711 to 1492.
+Spain is typically associated with Christianity, especially since the majority of the population consider themselves Catholic.
+Prior to its establishment as a Christian country, Spain was actually under Muslim rule for several centuries — from 711 to 1492.

 Islamic Architecture in Spain